LETHAL GLASS IN EUROPEAN BUILDINGS

 A document which describes in detail how, despite all the evidence, and previous agreement, members of the ISO Committee refused to rectify the lethal Standard can be viewed HERE.

 It is critical that this situation be remedied by adopting a simple test which assures that certified safety glass does not generate lethal shards when broken.
 That simple test involves fracturing a test sample near its centre and ensuring that no area of the glass generates lethal shards by counting the number of particles in a 50mm square in the area of coarsest fracture and ensuring that the count is at least 40 for the glass to be certified as Tempered Safety Glass.
-This method is used in the UN ECE R43 Standard to assure that tempered automotive glass breaks safely, and is accepted globally for that application.
+This method is specified in the UN ECE R43 Standard (and in AS2080:2019) to assure that tempered automotive glass breaks safely, and is accepted globally for that application.

 If you live in the European Union and want to register your response to this unconscionable situation, you should contact your National Building Minister or Regulator and demand that urgent steps be taken to amend the ISO 12450 Standard.